muammar/centerfinder/README.md

 In your MOLPRO output file, a localization calculation must have been done beforehand.
 Take into account that your calculation has to be done using the `symmetry,nosym;` card in MOLPRO.
 On the other hand, you have to save your LMO to the record `2103.2`.
-Below, an example of locali block in MOLPRO to be used to run this script:
+Below, an example of the `locali block` in MOLPRO to be used to run this program:

 ```
 {locali;